“I don’t watch your highlight films. I want to see your worst play and then I watch the next three plays after that to see how you respond.”

 Brilliant advice from Matt Campbell, head coach of Iowa State Cyclones football.
 Campbell was sharing one of the ways he identifies emerging leaders.
 He knows true leaders can handle adversity and can remain calm under pressure.
 Campbell’s eye for talent has led to the highest win percentage for Iowa State University in 20 years and two consecutive bowl games.

 The best leaders have grown up on the battle field.
 They’ve dealt with adversity, they’ve seen many tough situations and they approach challenges with confidence.
 They also know how to share, empathize and inspire.
 Nobody is born with these traits—they are absolutely learned skills.
 To identify future leaders, look for those with their chin up and an eye toward the horizon.
 Look for those that are preparing to go into battle.
-And most importantly look for those that can get along with others through respect, positivity, empathy and inspiration.
+And most importantly look for those that can get along with others through respect, positivity, empathy

 I asked my colleagues how they identify emerging leaders, here are the top five answers: